aramonc/calculator/README.md

 # calculator
 Four function calculator to practice JavaScript, ES6, and React

 You will need to run `npm i` to download the dependency and then you will need some sort of web server to serve the HTML pages.

-I was using the following Docker command:
+For plain JS calculator run:

 ```bash
 docker run \